AdelleKing/WineShack/README.md

     1. Users are able to search for wines using the search bar at the top of the homepage and within the products page.
 Drop down menus further sorting wines into categories can be found on the products page and the homepage.

     2. Within the products page, users can further sort the products using the filter functionality to the right of the page.
-On the left of the page, users can see how many products have been filterd and have the ability to return to the home page, removing the filters applied.
+On the left of the page, users can see how many products have been filtered and have the ability to return to the home page, removing the filters applied.

-2. As a user, I want to a fast and secure checkout experience.
+2. As a user, I want a fast and secure checkout experience.
     1. The site uses Stripe to complete the users checkout experience.
 Stripe provides the user with security and confidence as they checkout.
-Webhooks are used throughout the checkout process to enable an issues to be caught and rectified and additional functionality is woven within the webhooks to allow fallbacks should any part of the transaction fail.
+Webhooks are used throughout the checkout process to enable any issues to be caught and rectified and additional functionality is woven within the webhooks to allow fallbacks should any part of the transaction fail.
-    2. Users can follow their purchases with pop up's informing them of what has been added to thier bag, how much more they should spend to obtain free delivery.
+    2. Users can follow their purchases with pop-ups informing them of what has been added to their bag and how much more they should spend to obtain free delivery.

 3. As a user, I want to save my order history and payment details.
     1. The users have the option to save their payment and delivery details to a profile, or can checkout without a profile and receive their email confirmations.
-If they choose to create a profile, they will have the option to navigate to their profile page following successful checkout - here they can see past orders and update thier personal details.
+If they choose to create a profile, they will have the option to navigate to their profile page following successful checkout - here they can see past orders and update their personal details.

 4. As a user, I want to be able to update my profile information easily.